stefan-hoeck/idris2-hedgehog/src/Doc/Intro.md

 functions that are not reduced during unification.
 The behavior of such functions cannot be verified at compile time.
 An example for this are functions `fastPack` and `fastUnpack` from `Data.String`.
-We'd like to verify that the two functions to not modify their input.
+We'd like to verify that the two functions do not modify their input.
 String generators are derived from the one for lists, so their definition is very similar: